hinell/project-boilerplate/readme.md

 # Here it is, huh?
 This is starting point for a new world.
-The whole new world...

 <br>Wait, what you're doing here?!
-<br>**STOP!**: Don't touch it.
-It is very fragile.
-Keeps your hands off from it!
+<br>Don't touch it.
+It is very fragile!
-<br>Don't even try to fork it or download.
+<br>Don't even try to fork or download it.
+<br>Have you understand that?!
+Keep your hands off from it, ok?
-<br>Have you understand that?
-Just stay away from this repo, be a good boy/girl.
+<br>Just stay away from this repo and you will be ok.
+Be a good boy/girl.